Boeing CEO pummeled on compensation, 737 MAX flaws at U.S. hearing

-WASHINGTON (Reuters) - Boeing Co (BA.N) Chief Executive Dennis Muilenburg was repeatedly hammered by U.S. lawmakers at a hearing on Wednesday over his compensation and key mistakes in the development of the 737 MAX that he newly acknowledged, in the wake of deadly crashes.
+WASHINGTON (Reuters) - Boeing Co (BA.N) Chief Executive Dennis Muilenburg was repeatedly hammered by U.S. lawmakers at a hearing on Wednesday over his compensation and key mistakes in development of the 737 MAX that he newly acknowledged.

-Enduring hours of scrutiny, Muilenburg said he had not offered to resign, nor submitted his letter of resignation to the board of directors as the grounding of the company’s cash cow jet entered an eight month.
+Enduring hours of aggressive questions related to 737 MAX crashes in Indonesia and Ethiopia, which killed 346 people, Muilenburg repeatedly told lawmakers that he would not resign as chief executive of the world’s largest planemaker.

-Back-to-back hearings in Washington in the Senate and House, the highest-profile congressional scrutiny of commercial aviation safety in years, heap pressure on a newly rejiggered Boeing senior management team fighting to repair trust with airline customers and passengers shaken by an eight-month safety ban on its 737 MAX.
+The back-to-back hearings in the Senate and House are the highest-profile congressional scrutiny of commercial aviation safety in years.
+They have heaped fresh pressure on a newly rejiggered Boeing senior management team fighting to repair trust with airline customers and passengers shaken by an eight-month safety ban on its 737 MAX.

+The CEO began his remarks by turning and looking directly at family members of the victims seated closely behind him as he apologized for the lives lost in the two crashes

 “Congressman, it’s not about the money for me,” Muilenburg said.
+He later added that he and other executives would not receive bonuses this year.

-Later, Representative John Garamendi of California ticked off “serious quality issues” on other Boeing flagship aircraft such as the 787 Dreamliner and KC-46 aerial tanker.
+Representative John Garamendi of California ticked off “serious quality issues” on other Boeing flagship aircraft such as the 787 Dreamliner and KC-46 aerial tanker.

 “You have a systemic problem in your company,” Garamendi said.
 “You are pushing profits over quality and safety.”

-Boeing has decided not to give its employees bonuses or performance-related pay this year, according to people briefed on the matter.

-Boeing’s shares were down nearly 2 percent in afternoon trading.
+Boeing’s shares were flat in afternoon trading.

-The company’s development and assumptions around a key flight control system known as MCAS - at the center of twin crashes in Ethiopia and Indonesia - also took front and center at the hearing.
+The company’s anti-stall system known as MCAS - which automatically and repeatedly pushed the plane’s nose down in both crashes as pilots fought for control - was a focus of the hearing.

 Lawmakers released Boeing documents that showed the company had considered adding an MCAS failure alert on the flight control panel to the 737 MAX.
 Another Boeing document warned that if a pilot failed to respond in more than 10 seconds to the software, activation could lead to a “catastrophic” failure.

-Muilenburg acknowledged “we made some mistakes” on the development of MCAS, an anti-stall system that automatically pushed the plane’s nose down in both crashes, leaving pilots fighting for control.
+Muilenburg acknowledged, “We made some mistakes” on the development of MCAS.

-U.S. Representative Peter DeFazio, who heads the House Transportation and Infrastructure Committee holding Wednesday’s hearing, blasted Boeing for a “lack of candor” and pressed Muilenburg on why the company had not required data from crucial airflow sensors known as attack sensors when it originally designed the airplane.
-Muilenburg said the company had repeatedly asked the same question.
+Representative Peter DeFazio, who heads the House Transportation and Infrastructure Committee holding Wednesday’s hearing, blasted Boeing for a “lack of candor” and pressed Muilenburg on why MCAS was vulnerable to a single point of failure.

-Last week, Indonesia investigators found Boeing failed to grasp risks in the design of MCAS.

-“The design and certification of the MCAS did not adequately consider the likelihood of loss of control of the aircraft,” the report said.

 The 737 MAX, when regulators ultimately clear it to return to service, will have a number of new safeguards.
 It will take data from the attack sensors and not let MCAS activate more than once before a situation has been resolved.